tsyet12/Duelist-Algorithm-Python/README.md

 *Example 2: Equality*
 Say:
 We take the same problem from the **Short Tutorial**, and now the extra constraint is x1 equal to x2:
+> x1=x2

+Using KKT conditions, we can put this constraint in the objective function:

 f=(x1,x2) = (x1)^2+(x2)^2 + (x2-x1)^2